 Within a few hours of the explosion, the command module could no longer supply the necessary oxygen, water, or electricity.
 The astronauts had to react with responsive innovation.
 They worked quickly to convert the lunar module into their new home.
 The lunar module was designed to take two astronauts to the surface of the moon.
 It wasn’t built to support three men for 90 hours.
 But, adapting the lunar module was the responsive innovation necessary for survival.

-Experience to Lead Co-founder and CEO Dick Richardson said in his book, Apollo Leadership Lessons, “Innovation is about introducing change into an already existing system or process.”
-Innovation is not the free-flowing ideas of creativity.
+Dick Richardson, a member of the WDHB Advisory Board, said in his book, Apollo Leadership Lessons, “Innovation is about introducing change into an already existing system or process.”
+Innovation is not free-flowing ideas of creativity.
 Instead, innovation is measurable and practical.
 In a crisis, use innovation as a practical reaction within the boundaries of your company’s resources — this is responsive innovation.

 When a crisis strikes, you must maximize your business’s capabilities within the boundaries of its resources.
 When the command module was failing, Flight Director Gene Kranz asked his team, “what do we got [sic] on the spacecraft that’s good?”
 He focused on using the resources available in new and innovative ways to achieve the goal.
 Mission Control used responsive innovation by turning the Apollo 13 lunar module into a lifeboat for its crew.